Active-CSS/active-css/README.md

 This language is quick to code in, has a simple event handling method, dynamic CSS, easy DOM manipulation and lots more.
 It is being used in production and the core is stable.

-The language is in continual development, but work now tends to stay offline until in a stable condition to be put on the latest branch.
+The language is in development and work on it tends to stay offline until in a stable condition to be put on the latest branch.
 Then it gets tested on a wider scale until it seems stable enough for release.
 It's cross-browser, so will work on all modern browsers back to ES6.

 Please, if you see a bug, do report it so it gets fixed.
 All bugs are fixed as rapidly as possible.